BiljanaPavlovic/MarvelApiChalange/README.md

-To run this app you shud first clone it from github git clone https://github.com/BiljanaPavlovic/MarvelApiChalange.git
+To run this app you shud first clone it from GitHub git clone https://github.com/BiljanaPavlovic/MarvelApiChalange.git